Fortuity in ABJM: Discussion and Outlook

 \subsection{Higher orders}

 A natural next step is to continue our investigation but with higher quantum numbers, and other values of $k$ and $N$.
 It would be in particular interesting to study the theory at $k=1$.
 In this case, the theory corresponds to the dimensional reduction of $\mathcal{N}=4$ SYM and one would expect a lot of the properties to be similar in both theories.
 Note that at $k=1$, four operators saturate the unitarity bound and thus decouple as a free sector in the theory.
-It would be interesting to see how this affects the structure of fortuitous states.
-In a different direction, working at $N=2$ and large $k$, one can study the structure of the cohomologies at higher quantum number.
+It would be interesting to see how this affects the structure of fortuitous states.\footnote{It would be also interesting to approach the index for $k=1$ using the dual ADHM model.
+Recent results about the counting of states in this model have appeared in \cite{Hwang:2025hfs}.} In a different direction, working at $N=2$ and large $k$, one can study the structure of the cohomologies at higher quantum number.
 This will be presented in \cite{us2026}.
 Similar structure to those found in the BMN sector of $\mathcal{N}=4$ SYM seem to be present: one can act on core fortuitous operators with graviton operators \cite{Choi:2023znd,Choi:2023vdm}.
 The obvious interpretation of these operators is in terms of a graviton gas surrounding black holes.
 These would be of the grey galaxy type \cite{Kim:2023sig,Bajaj:2024utv,Choi:2025lck}, and solutions of this kind have recently been discussed in AdS$_4$ \cite{Jones:2025gno}.